Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 ## Overview
 Duration: 5

-Snowflake offers a rich set of functionalities for time series analytics making it a performant and cost effective platform for bringing in your time series workloads.
-This lab covers a real world scenario of ingesting, analyzing and visualizing IOT time series data.
+Snowflake offers a rich set of functionalities for **Time Series Analytics** making it a performant and cost effective platform for bringing in your time series workloads.
+This quickstart lab covers a real world scenario of ingesting, analyzing and visualizing IOT time series data.

 ### What You'll Learn

-Upon completing this quickstart, you will have learned how to perform time series analytics in Snowflake, and will have gained practical experience in several areas:
+Upon completing this quickstart lab, you will have learned how to perform time series analytics in Snowflake, and will have gained practical experience in several areas:

 - **Setup a streaming ingestion** client to to stream time series data into Snowflake using Snowpipe Streaming
 - **Model and transform** the streaming time series data using Dynamic Tables